Chase G. Woodhouse: Political career

 Woodhouse was appointed to the Banking and Currency Committee while serving in Congress.
 She was special consultant to the Director of Price Stabilization, from 1951 to 1953.
 Woodhouse began serving as the director of the Auerbach Service Bureau for Connecticut Organizations in Hartford in 1954.
 She was also a member of the Permanent Commission on the Status of Women and served on the Connecticut Humanities Council.
 She served as a delegate to the Connecticut State Constitutional Convention in 1965.
 In 1967, she was chairman of the Governor's Committee on the Status of Women.
 She then served as a member of the Advisory Committee to the State Department of Community Affairs from 1967 until 1972.
-Woodhouse was also a member of Comprehensive Health Planning Council, the Steering Committee of the Connecticut Mental Health Planning Project, the Advisory Council to the Board of Mental Health, the Connecticut Humanities Council, and the State Commission of Housing and New Communities.
+Woodhouse was also a member of Comprehensive Health Planning Council, the Steering Committee of the Connecticut Mental Health Planning Project, the Advisory Council to the Board of Mental Health, and the State Commission of Housing and New Communities.

 As a staunch feminist, Woodhouse regularly contributed to Planned Parenthood and was an early proponent of environmental legislation.
 She earned the prestigious Ella T. Grasso Award for Outstanding Service at the end of her professional career.